briangershon/bsky-tldr/README.md

 There are also utility functions that wrap the AtProto pagination with JavaScript generators:

-- `retrieveAuthorFeedGenerator()` is a generator function to retrieve posts from an author and
+- `retrieveAuthorFeed()` is a generator function to retrieve posts from an author and
-- `retrieveFollowsGenerator` is a generator function to retrieve follows from an author.
+- `retrieveFollows` is a generator function to retrieve follows from an author.

 And if you want to convert post `uri` to a public URL: